PetroleumCyberneticsGroup/FieldOpt/FieldOpt/Utilities/settings/README.md

 * `Commands` is an array of (BASH) commands that should be executed in order to start the simulator.
 * `ExecutionScript` is the name of a script found in the `FieldOpt/execution_scripts` folder that should be used to execute simulations.
 The name should be given without the suffix (e.g. `"ExecutionScript": "csh_eclrun"`).
 If defined, this will override any commands given.
 * `DriverPath` is the path to a complete driver file for the model (e.g. the one run to generate the grid files).
 Fluid functions, rock properties etc. is taken from this file.
 This may be omitted.
+* `FluidModel` defines the fluid model to be used by the simulator.
+This setting must correspond to what is used in the initial simulator driver file.
+Alternatives are `DeadOil` and `BlackOil`; the setting defaults to `BlackOil`.

 ## Optimizer